webplatform/docs/guides/html_tables/index.md

 The new elements used here are:

 * <code>&lt;caption&gt;&lt;/caption&gt;</code>: The <code>&lt;caption&gt;</code> element allows you to give the table data a caption.
 Most browsers will center the caption and render it the same width as the table by default.
-* <code>&lt;th&gt;&lt;/th&gt;</code>: The <code>&lt;th&gt;</code> element delineates the content between the tag as the table head titles for each column.
+* <code>&lt;th&gt;&lt;/th&gt;</code>: The <code>&lt;th&gt;</code> element delineates the content between the tag as the table head titles for each table section, which can be a column, a row or a group of cells.
 This is useful not just to help semantically describe what the function of this content is, but it also helps render it more accurately in a variety of browsers and devices.

 == Structuring the table further ==